carpentries/instructor-training/episodes/22-practices.md

 - "Having a plan makes it easier for you to remember to implement the important teaching practices you've learned."

 ---

+We're almost done with our training!
+At this point, we've covered many, many topics around teaching, learning, and technology.

 Carpentry instructors use a set of teaching techniques based on evidence from educational research.
 We've talked about some of these techniques explicitly